Merge requests while you sleep.

 1×

 Claude Max sub powers the whole team's agent runs.
+Auth stays in your CLI, tokens stay on your side.

 100%